directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 ```

 In order to make this work we also need to create a `hooks.server.js` file with the following content in the root
 directory.
-It makes sure that the required headers for fetching javascript content are returned by the SvelteKit Server
+It makes sure that the required headers for fetching JavaScript content are returned by the SvelteKit Server

 ```js
 export async function handle({event, resolve}) {